 - What are disposable vapes and why are they popular?

-- When will the UK ban disposable vapes?
+- When did the UK ban disposable vapes?

 - Are vape flavours being banned?